Neil Mottram

 BIO: Neil Mottram was born in Melbourne (VIC) Mottram received a scholarship to attend the Australian Institute of Sport (Canberra) in 1999.
-He spent three years year there and played for the program’s state league team (1999, 2000).
+He spent two years year there and played for the program’s state league team (1999, 2000).

 FAMILY: Married to Jenni Screen.